0x1B05/english/kaoyan/content/writing.typ

 Suppose you are working for the "Aiding Rural Primary School" project of your university.
 Write an email to answer the inquiry from an international student volunteer, specifying the details of the project.

-- You should write about 100 words on the ANSWER SHEET.
+- You should write about 100 words.
 - Do not use your own name in the email; use "Li Ming" instead.
-(10 points)

 ==== Details about the "Aiding Rural Primary School" Project

 Dear [Volunteer's Name],

 Thank you for your interest in the "Aiding Rural Primary School" project.
-This initiative is a part of our university's commitment to improving educational facilities and resources in underprivileged rural areas.
+This initiative is a part of our university's *commitment to improving* educational facilities and resources in *underprivileged* rural areas.

-The project involves refurbishing local school buildings, providing educational materials, and organizing teaching sessions led by our volunteers.
+#underline[_The project involves_] *refurbishing* local school buildings, providing educational materials, and organizing teaching sessions led by our volunteers.
 We also aim to set up a small library in each school to ensure that students have access to a wide range of learning resources.

-We typically organize volunteer groups to travel to the schools every semester, with each mission lasting about two weeks.
-Volunteers are expected to help with physical renovations and participate in educational activities.
+We typically organize volunteer groups to travel to the schools every semester, with each mission *lasting about* two weeks.
+Volunteers are expected to help with *physical renovations* and participate in educational activities.

-If you are interested in joining us, please reply with your available dates and any specific skills you can offer to the project.
-We truly appreciate your willingness to contribute and look forward to potentially having you on our team.
+#underline[_If you are interested in joining us, please reply with your available dates and any specific skills you can offer to the project._] #underline[We truly appreciate your *willingness* to contribute and look forward to potentially *having you on our team*.]

 Best regards,